coecms/clef/docs/clef_demo.rst

 As you can see I’ve chosen a tracking_id that was associated to some errata.
 First I use the **errata()** function to retrieve any associated error_ids and then I print out the result using the **print_error()** function.
-This first retrieve the message associted to any error_id and then prints it in a human readable form, including the url for the original error report.
+This first retrieve the message associeted to any error_id and then prints it in a human readable form, including the url for the original error report.
 Let’s now have a look at how to retrieve and print some documentation from ESDOC.